direct-dev-project/direct-dev-client/client/README.md

 # @direct.dev/client

-The `@direct.dev/client` package provides the low-level `DirectRPCClient` class, which manages communication with Direct.dev endpoints.
+Provides the low-level `DirectRPCClient` class, which manages communication with Direct.dev endpoints.
 It handles request batching, caching, failover management, and predictive prefetching.

 ## ‼️ Internal Use Only